 The Swiss authorities online

-The sum of the individual annuities of a couple may not be greater than 150% of the maximum pension (CHF 3510 a month).
-If this limit is exceeded, the individual annuities are reduced accordingly.
+The sum of the two individual pensions may not exceed 150 per cent of the maximum single pension.
+If this maximum is exceeded, then the two individual pensions are reduced accordingly.